 When the "Miles Only" data availability option is selected, the Online Logistics Tool uses a default payload value for the associated SmartWay Category.
-Default values were determined by first plotting the range of reported payloads for all carriers within a SmartWay Category that were hired by Logistics Partners in the
+Default values were determined by first plotting the range of reported payloads for all carriers within a SmartWay Category that were hired by Logistics Partners in the 2018 data year.
+The default payload value for each Category was selected to minimize the sum of the differences between each carrier's reported payload and the default value.
+This approach effectively equalizes the areas above and below the 0% line in the plots - see Figure 2 for an example.

-&lt;sup>3 The performance metrics for the Non-SmartWay "General" Truck Category, which can be selected by partners when a carrier's SmartWay Category is unknown, is set equal to the performance metrics for the Non-SmartWay Mixed Truck Category within the tool.
+3 The performance metrics for the Non-SmartWay "General" Truck Category, which can be selected by partners when a carrier's SmartWay Category is unknown, is set equal to the performance metrics for the Non-SmartWay Mixed Truck Category within the tool.